 On this page you will learn how APTs work and how to protect your organisation from them.

-Advanced – APTs involve groups of attackers working with governments and commercial entities.
-These groups are able to combine multiple targeting methods with a range of tools, technologies and techniques to reach, compromise and maintain access to a target.
+Advanced: APTs involve groups of attackers often working with governments and commercial entities.
+These groups are able to combine multiple targeting methods with a range of tools, technologies and techniques to reach, compromise, and maintain access to a target.
 Such groups usually have advanced technology skills, state protection, and a wide range of channels through which they can mount their attacks.

 Effective Cyber Security

-As part of their responsibility for minimising risk and to maximising business opportunities and ROI, CEOs need to make cyber security an organisational priority.
+As part of its responsibility for minimising risk and maximising business opportunities and ROI, an organisation’s leadership needs to make cyber security a top priority.

-Effective cyber security depends on co-ordinated, integrated preparations for rebuffing, responding to and recovering from a range of possible attacks.
-There is no single standalone solution for cybercrime or for APTs.
-It is by their very nature that an APT is designed to evade standard security controls.
+Effective cyber security depends on coordinated and integrated preparations for rebuffing, responding to and recovering from a range of possible attacks.
+There is no single standalone solution for cyber crime or for APTs.
+By their very nature APTs are designed to evade standard security controls.